Third-Year Review Policies

 Tenured faculty members will carefully review the tenure-track faculty member's teaching, scholarship (research/creative activity), and service to evaluate whether satisfactory progress is being made toward meeting the department, college, and university expectations for tenure.

 On or before March 15, and subsequent to the customary third year review procedure as specified in the department's policy statements, the tenured faculty will vote by written ballot as to whether or not the tenure-track faculty member is making satisfactory progress toward tenure.
 Comments regarding the third-year faculty member's progress may also be included, and such comments should be provided on a separate page enclosed with the ballot.
 Ballots and comments are to be unsigned.
+Results of the third-year review including the ballot tally and comments should be retained by the department.
+In addition, a copy of the third-year review dossier and all evaluation documents and reports shall be included in the faculty member’s electronic file maintained by the Dean’s Office.

 The vote at this stage is not a vote on tenure and should not be construed as promise of approval or rejection at the time of consideration of tenure.